Ahrvzihsahst/My_Projects/Data Science/EDA/Loan_Analysis/README.md

 ## EDA

-1. **Importing Libraries:** You've imported necessary libraries like NumPy, Pandas, Matplotlib, Seaborn, and Missingno.
+1. **Importing Libraries:** Imported necessary libraries like NumPy, Pandas, Matplotlib, Seaborn, and Missingno.

 2. **Data Inspection and Cleaning:**
    - Loaded a dataset (`application_data.csv`) using Pandas.